Tourism in Nepal: Religious sites

 Janaki Mandir in Janakpur, the temple where the Hindu goddess Sita married Lord Rama in Nepal.

 The most followed religion in Nepal is Hinduism, and the Pashupatinath Temple, the world's largest temple of Lord Shiva, located in Kathmandu, attracts many pilgrims and tourists.
 This is arguably the most famous Hindu temple in the Indian Subcontinent.
 Adjacent to the temple, lies a crematorium where bodies are burned to ashes.
 Pashupatinath is also listed in UNESCO heritage sites.
 Other Hindu pilgrimage sites include the temple complex in Swargadwari in the Pyuthan district; Janaki Mandir in Janakpurdham in Mithila region; Lake Gosainkunda near Dhunche; the temples at Devghat; Kalinchowk Bhagwati Temple in Dolakha; Manakamana temple in the Gorkha District; Pathibhara near Phungling; Galeshwordham Myagdi and Mahamrityunjaya Shivasan Nepal in Palpa District where the biggest metallic idol of Lord Shiva is located.

+Kailashnath Mahadev Statue at Nasiksthan Sanga in the Kathmandu Valley is a prominent religious landmark dedicated to Shiva.
+The statue is located along the Araniko Highway and attracts Hindu pilgrims and visitors.
+The site is associated with the wider religious and tourism activities of the Sanga area.

 Buddhism is the second largest followed religion in context of Nepal.
 The World Heritage Site at Lumbini, which is considered to be the birthplace of Gautama Buddha, is an important pilgrimage site.
 Another prominent Buddhist site is Swayambhunath, the Monkey Temple, in Kathmandu.

-Ambikeshwori Temple, Dang is a Shaktipeetha which is supposed to have emerged due to the falling of right ear of Satidevi according to the Swasthani Purana.
+Ambikeshwori Temple, Dang is a Shakta pitha which is supposed to have emerged due to the falling of right ear of Satidevi according to the Swasthani Purana.

 Dang valley is a sacred place for Hindus as well as other religions.
 Kalika and Malika Devi in Chillikot hill, Ambekeshawori temple, Krishna temple, Dharapani temple are among the sacred places in Dang district.
 Chillikot hill is also a good place for sightseeing and also an ancient palace of a king.

 Muktinath is a sacred place for Hindus as well as Buddhists.
 The site is located in Muktinath Valley, Mustang district.

 Badimalika temple in Bajura District, Gadhimai Temple in Bara district, Halesi-Maratika Caves in Khotang.
 Bhageshwori Mandir in Nepalgunj.